Sibtain Kassamali

 Sibtain Kassamali (24 March 1963 – 27 October 2018) was a Kenyan cricketer.
 He played in one first-class match for the Kenya cricket team in the 1986/87 season.
 Along with his first-class appearance, against a touring Pakistan side, Kassamali played in two editions of the ICC Trophy.
 Kassamali also worked as a selector for the Kenyan men's and women's national teams, and helped set up a cricket academy in the country.

+Kassamali died on 27 October 2018, at the age of 55, in Mombasa after a short illness.